Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 The aforementioned command is referred to as Kaeon (pronounced "KAI-on").
 It is the central tenet of Angaianism.

-The Core of Kaeon is a composite treatise written to codify and elaborate upon Angaianism, which itself is officially codified in the first portion of the Core of Kaeon, called the Angaian Creed.
+The Philosophy Library of Kaeon is a composite treatise written to codify and elaborate upon Angaianism, which itself is officially codified in the first portion of the Philosophy Library of Kaeon, called the Angaian Creed:

     -
     	Kaeon